jctdee/chuck-jokes/README.md

 ---

+Page link is at https://jctdee.github.io/chuck-jokes/ However, page is currently showing a white screen due to a bundle error.
+First time encountering this.
+Until it gets fixed, please fork and make a local copy and run it on your end to test it.

 NOTES

 - For the background of categories, I used pastel colors.
 Colors will be different for each user because I made a pastel color generator, tied it to a category, and saved it to local storage.
 This is because the list of categories are not static.
 They are grabbed from the Chuck Norris API